rubenvar/csv-reader/README.md

 ## How to use

-1. Head to the extension page (in [Chrome](https://chrome.google.com/webstore/detail/csv-reader/dnioinfbhmclclfdbcnlfgbojdpdicde) or [Firefox](https://addons.mozilla.org/es/firefox/addon/csv-reader/)) and install it.
+1. Install the extension (in [Chrome](https://chrome.google.com/webstore/detail/csv-reader/dnioinfbhmclclfdbcnlfgbojdpdicde) or [Firefox](https://addons.mozilla.org/es/firefox/addon/csv-reader/)).
 2. Head to any `.csv` data page.
 3. Click on the extension icon, fill the form:
    1. Choose the _separator_.